-GALLERY 1 | Gallery 2 | Gallery 3 | Exhibitions | Home
+GALLERY 1 | Gallery 2 | Gallery 3 | Gallery 4 | Gallery 5 | Exhibitions | Home

 Alexander P. Sachal

 I was born in Kiev in November 1924.
 When I was about 6 years old, my Mother decided to move to Moscow, in search of work.
 We took a train, a merchandise transporter train.
-In those box cars there were about 20-30 people, and from Kiev to Moscow is about 450 miles, so it took us 2 weeks to get to Moscow; just to illustrate what kind of situation existed then.
+In those box cars there were about 20-30 people, and from Kiev to Moscow is about 450 miles, so it took us 2 weeks to get to Moscow - just to illustrate what kind of situation existed then.

 At 16 years old, I joined the Fine Arts School, Sculpture School, Sculpture Workshop.
 We were working for 4 hours in the shop, learning how to make sculpture.
 The next 4 hours were academic: learning architecture, decoration, stone carving, clay, hot wax process for bronze sculpture.
 In June 1941 school was closed and converted to a war factory to manufacture military hardware.
 So, I volunteered to the army so I could defend my country.